sysadmin-info/sysadmin.info.pl/content/en/blog/working-with-docker-containers-in-jenkins.md

 #### 7. See the section of the tutorial to understand difference between docker images.

 Understanding difference between Docker images.
-Node image contains nodejs and npm that allows node command to work
+Node image contains nodejs and npm that allows node command to work.